 Additionally, Community Development in Falls City has fallen a significant distance behind the status quo.
 This presents challenges, but also a great deal of opportunity.
-This year's budget projects a significant investment in community development, but that investment includes development of other neglected assets and infrastructure.
-From the rehabilitation of the Dr. Clinic, to the development of the Elementary School to High School pathway, these projects not only help to develop the community, but also help stop the depreciation, wear and tear on existing city assets, and provide new roadway infrastructure.
+This year's budget projects continued investment in community development, especially of neglected assets and infrastructure.
+From the rehabilitation of the Luckiamute Clinic, to the development of the Elementary School to High School pathway, these projects not only help to develop the community, but also help stop the depreciation, wear and tear on existing city assets, and provide new roadway infrastructure.